xamarin/xamarin-forms-samples/Xuzzle/README.md

 ---
 name: Xamarin.Forms - Xuzzle
-description: This is a variation of the classic 14-15 puzzle.
-On the early Mac, the 14-15 program was called PUZZLE.
+description: "This is a variation of the classic 14-15 puzzle.
+On the early Mac, the 14-15 program was called PUZZLE. #game"
 page_type: sample
 languages:
 - csharp